digitalhumanists/corpus-services/README.md

 Additional info on the Corpus services can be found here: https://lab.multilingua.uni-hamburg.de/redmine/projects/redmine/wiki/How_to_use_the_Corpus_Validator

-# functions
+# Functions

 To see the currently available functions, check the Doxygen files.

-You can get a rough idea by listing java classes, e.g. `ls src/main/java/de/uni_hamburg/corpora/validation/` for validator tools.
+The usable functions can be found here:

+src/main/java/de/uni_hamburg/corpora/CorpusMagician.java
+in the method getAllExistingCFs(), which returns a String Collection of all the available functions.

 # Compilation